Unbiased and Consistent Nested Sampling via Sequential Monte Carlo: Nested sampling

-While the estimator (\ref{eq:nested_weighted}) bears some resemblance to importance sampling (which is introduced in Section \ref{sec:SMC}) in its use of a ratio estimator and weighted samples, it is not precisely the same.
+While the estimator \eqref{eq:nested_weighted} bears a striking resemblance to importance sampling (introduced in Section \ref{sec:SMC}) in its use of a ratio estimator and weighted samples, it is not precisely the same thing.